-4.2.3 Mitigation efforts in subnational and non-state action plans and policies
+4.2.3 Mitigation Efforts in Sub-national and Non-state Action Plans and Policies

-The decision adopting the Paris Agreement stresses the importance of "stronger and more ambitious climate action" by non-government and subnational stakeholders, "including civil society, the private sector, financial institutions, cities and other subnational authorities, local communities and indigenous peoples" (UNFCCC 2015e).
-The Marrakech Partnership for Global Action, launched in the 2016 UNFCCC Conference of Parties by two "high-level champions," further formalized the contributions of non-government and subnational actors taking action through seven thematic areas (e.g., energy, human settlements, industry, land-use, etc.) and one cross-cutting area (resilience).
-Since then, nonstate actors, e.g., companies and civil society, and subnational actors, e.g. cities and regions, have emerged to undertake a range of largely voluntary carbon mitigation actions (Hsu et al. 2019, 2018) both as individual non-state actors (NSA in the following) and through national and international cooperative initiatives (ICIs) (Hsu et al. 2018).
+The decision adopting the Paris Agreement stresses the importance of 'stronger and more ambitious climate action' by non-government and sub-national stakeholders, 'including civil society, the private sector, financial institutions, cities and other sub-national authorities, local communities and indigenous peoples' (UNFCCC 2015a).
+The Marrakech Partnership for Global Action, launched in the 2016 UNFCCC Conference of Parties by two 'high-level champions,' further formalised the contributions of non-government and sub-national actors taking action through seven thematic areas (e.g., energy, human settlements, industry, land-use, etc.) and one cross-cutting area (resilience).
+Since then, non-state actors, for example, companies and civil society, and sub-national actors, such as cities and regions, have emerged to undertake a range of largely voluntary carbon mitigation actions (Hsu et al. 2018, 2019) both as individual non-state actors (NSAs in the following) and through national and international cooperative initiatives, or ICIs (Hsu et al. 2018).
 ICIs take a variety of forms, ranging from those that focus solely on non-state actors to those that engage national and even local governments.
 They can also range in commitment level, from primarily membership-based initiatives that do not require specific actions to those that require members to tackle emissions reductions in specific sectors or aim for transformational change.

 Quantification of the (potential) impact of these actions is still limited.
-Almost all studies estimate the potential impact of the implementation of actions by NSA and ICI, but do not factor in that they may not reach their targets.
+Almost all studies estimate the potential impact of the implementation of actions by NSAs and ICIs, but do not factor in that they may not reach their targets.
 The main reason for this is that there is very limited data currently available from individual actors (e.g., annual GHG inventory reports) and initiatives to assess their progress towards their targets.
 A few studies have attempted to assess progress of initiatives by looking into the initiatives' production of relevant outputs (Chan et al. 2018).
 Quantification does not yet cover all commitments and only a selected number of ICIs are analysed in the existing literature.
 Most of these studies exclude commitments that are not (self-)identified as related to climate change mitigation, those that are not connected to international networks, or those that are communicating in languages other than English.

 Non state action could make significant contributions to achieving the Paris climate goals (limited evidence, high agreement).
-However, efforts to measure the extent to which non-state and subnational actors go beyond national policy are still nascent (Kuramochi et al. 2020; Hsu et al. 2019) and we do not fully understand the extent to which ambitious action by non-state actors is additional to what national governments intend to do.
-Subnational and non-state climate action may also have benefits in reinforcing, implementing, or piloting national policy, in place of or in addition to achieving additional emissions reductions (Broekhoff et al. 2015; Heidrich et al. 2016; Hsu et al. 2017).
+However, efforts to measure the extent to which non-state and sub-national actors go beyond national policy are still nascent (Hsu et al. 2019; Kuramochi et al. 2020) and we do not fully understand the extent